 - Current licensure to practice nursing in the State of Michigan.

-- Minimum of three (3) years cardiology experience in a critical care setting required
+- Minimum of three (3) years cardiology experience in a critical care setting.
+Experience must have been within the last 5 years

 In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.